mainmatter/mainmatter.com/_posts/2021-03-15-trying-your-github-actions-locally.md

 ![Trying your GitHub Actions locally illustration](/assets/images/posts/2021-03-15-trying-github-actions-locally/illustration.svg#full)

-Github Actions is a service from Github that allows you to automate certain tasks of your development cycle, right from your repository.
+GitHub Actions is a service from GitHub that allows you to automate certain tasks of your development cycle, right from your repository.
 It allows you to define a series of commands to be run on specified events, and takes care of executing those commands and providing you feedback.
 You can for instance, run